brunoasm/varKoder/README.md

 ##### Required arguments

-`input` either a path to a folder (if using folder input format) or to a csv file (if using table input format)
+  `input`               path to either the folder with fastq files or csv file
+                        relating file paths to samples.
+See online manual for formats.

 ##### Optional arguments

+  `-h`, `--help`            show this help message and exit `-d SEED`, `--seed SEED`  random seed. (default: None) `-x`, `--overwrite`       overwrite existing results. (default: False) `-v`, `--verbose`         show output for `fastp`, `dsk` and `bbtools`. (default:False) `-k KMER_SIZE`, `--kmer-size KMER_SIZE`
+                        size of kmers to count (5–8) (default: 7) `-n N_THREADS`, `--n-threads N_THREADS`
+                        number of samples to preprocess in parallel. (default:
+                        1)
+  `-c CPUS_PER_THREAD`, `--cpus-per-thread CPUS_PER_THREAD`
+                        number of cpus to use for preprocessing each sample.
+                        (default: 1)
+  `-o OUTDIR`, `--outdir OUTDIR`
+                        path to folder where to write final images. (default: images)
+  `-f STATS_FILE`, `--stats-file STATS_FILE`
+                        path to file where sample statistics will be saved.
+                        (default: stats.csv)
+  `-i INT_FOLDER`, `--int-folder INT_FOLDER`
+                        folder to write intermediate files (clean reads and kmer counts).
+If ommitted, a temporary folder will be used. (default: None)
+  `-m MIN_BP`, `--min-bp MIN_BP`
+                        minimum number of post-cleaning basepairs to make an image.
+Samples below this threshold will be discarded (default: 10M)
+  `-M MAX_BP`, `--max-bp MAX_BP`
+                        maximum number of post-cleaning basepairs to make an image. (default: None)
+  `-a`, `--no-adapter`      do not attempt to remove adapters from raw reads.
+                        (default: False)
+  `-r`, `--no-merge`        do not attempt to merge paired reads. (default: False) `-X`, `--no-image`        clean and split raw reads, but do not generate image.
+                        (default: False)

+Notes:

+If `--n-threads` is more than 1, `varKoder` will use Python `multiprocessing` library to do sample preprocessing in parallel (i. e. clean, split raw reads and generate images).
+If `-cpus-per-thread` is more than one, the number of CPUs will be passed to programs (i. e. `fastp`, 'dsk', 'bbtools') when processing a sample: this is the number of cores dedicated to each sample.
+So a user can select to parallelize computing for each sample, or to do more than one sample in parallel, or both.
+We have not extensively tested the potential speed ups of each method.

+If `--max-bp` is set, `varKoder` first trims raw read files to 5 times the value of `--max-bp`.
+This can speed up raw read cleaning and kmer counting, but it means that data beyond this number of basepairs in input files will be ignored.

+By default, we use `fastp` to remove adapters and merge overlapping paired reads.
+Both can ve turned off with `--no-adapter` amd `--no-merge`, respectively.
+Exact duplicates are always removed with `bbtools`, currently this cannot be turned off.

 #### Output

-varKode Images produced will be saved to a folder named `images` (or another name is the argument is provided).
+varKode Images produced will be saved to a folder named `images` (or another name is the `--outdir` argument is provided).
 Each image will be named with the following convention:

 ```taxon+sample@[thousands_of_bp]K+k[kmer_length].png```